ENCODE-DCC/pyencoded-tools/ihec/README.md

   - `epiRR.py`.

-    This script needs to be run under version_metadata folder of ihec-ecosystems repository because it will use ihec-ecosystems to validate outputs.
-An "ENCODE" folder need to be created under version_metadata folder if it's not there before running this script.
+    This script needs to be run at the same directory as version_metadata folder of ihec-ecosystems repository because it will use ihec-ecosystems to validate outputs.
+An "ENCODE" folder need to be created in the same directory as the version_metadata folder if it's not there before running this script.

   - `compare_epirr_submission.py`.